MeepCon/meepcon.github.io/index.md

 ---
 ![Meep](/assets/img/meepcon_banner.png)

-The inaugural Meep user and developer conference (MeepCon) will be held from July 27-29, 2022 in a **hybrid** onsite/virtual format hosted at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.
+The inaugural Meep user and developer conference (MeepCon) was held from July 27-29, 2022 in a **hybrid** onsite/virtual format hosted at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.
 The focus of this year's conference is *applications and advances in electromagnetic modeling using Meep*.
-The three-day event consists of tutorials (July 27), technical talks (July 28), and a developer meeting (July 29).
+The three-day event consisted of tutorials (July 27), technical talks (July 28), and a developer meeting (July 29).
 The conference is free of charge and open to the public via a live online broadcast.
 Registration is required (in-person capacity may be limited).
-All sessions for the tutorials and technical talks will be recorded and archived.
+All sessions for the tutorials and technical talks were recorded and [archived](https://www.youtube.com/channel/UC3lgcF_YFJUeBcx21ojfR6A).

+MIT News published a [recap article](https://news.mit.edu/2022/meepcon-comes-to-mit-0817) of the event.

 ## <a name="Speakers"></a> Confirmed Speakers